polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ```

 !!!note
     The [`setCodeWithoutChecks`](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/struct.Pallet.html#method.set_code_without_checks){target=\_blank} extrinsic used in this example is for demonstration purposes only.
 Replace it with the specific extrinsic that matches your governance proposal's intended functionality.
-Ensure the call matches the runtime requirements and governance process of your target Polkadot SDK-based network.
+Ensure the call matches your target Polkadot SDK-based network's runtime requirements and governance process.

 ### Force Proposal Execution

-After submitting your proposal, you might want to test its execution without waiting for the standard voting and enactment periods.
+After submitting your proposal, you can test its execution without waiting for the standard voting and enactment periods.
 Chopsticks provides a way to force the execution of a proposal by directly manipulating the chain state and scheduler.

 Create a utility function called `moveScheduledCallTo` and copy the following code.
 This function helps move a scheduled call to a specific future block in a forked chain by matching certain criteria.